ExplainableMachines/group_website/index.md

 ## News

+{% capture news11 %}
+ 2/25 Great to see two of our works at ICLR in Rio and one at CVPR as Findings in Denver.
+We discuss how to achieve at the same time robustness *and* Interpretability in *Cave*, led by Nhi, how to discover when concepts are fixed during diffusion and how to exploit this for editing in *PCI*, led by Ada, and how to get CLIP-free, label-free Concept Bottleneck Models, led by Fawaz.
+Fantastic works!
+{% endcapture %}

 {% capture news10 %}
  12/25 Jonas achieved the **Top Reviewer** Hattrick, being awarded this recognition at the three core ML conferences NeurIPS, ICML, and ICLR in the 2025 cycle.
 {% endcapture %}